EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Related work

 TL has been applied to several real-world applications, such as sound detection \citep{jung2019polyphonic} or coral reef classification \citep{GOMEZRIOS2019315}.
 Moreover, in \citep{transfer2016} two different approaches for TL are discussed: fine-tuning or full training.
 They demonstrated that, for medical reasons, a pre-trained CNN with adequate fine-tuning performed better in terms of accuracy than a CNN trained from scratch.
 Another approach of TL is presented in \citep{MEHDIPOURGHAZI2017228}, in which an optimization of TL parameters for plant identification is proposed.

-There are many different deep neural networks proposed in the literature.
+There are different deep neural networks proposed in the literature.
 One of the most popular is ResNet, which uses residual learning to improve the training process, obtaining better performance than other models \citep{He2016770}.
 ResNet models are characterized by the use of deeper neural networks without loss of information due to their architecture.
-Different ResNet models with TL have been used in several applications \citep{resnettransfer}, such as medical classification like pulmonary nodule \citep{nibali2017pulmonary} and diabetic retinopathy classification\citep{Wan2018274}.
-Due to its applications and the benefits of its usage, ResNet is the neural network model used in this study.
+Different ResNet models with TL have been used in several applications \citep{resnettransfer}, such as medical classification like pulmonary nodule \citep{nibali2017pulmonary} and diabetic retinopathy classification\citep{Wan2018274}. \begin{idea} Moreover, other networks have shown great performance when used with TL, such as DenseNet \citep{densenet} and VGG \citep{vgg}.
+An example of DenseNet with TL is presented in \citep{densenettl}, which shows that this network architecture is able to achieve a great result for the task at hand when combined with TL.
+Lastly, VGG has also shown an outstanding performance when it is used in combination with TL.
+An example is presented in \citep{vggtl} in which a pre-trained VGG-19 network is used to solve a fault diagnosis problem. \end{idea}